 This week, we have prepared a list of words you may have heard when dealing with computer geeks and network engineers.
 Our aim is to shed some light on these terms so that, next time you hear them, they will make perfect sense.
 This also presents a great opportunity for open discussion, so if you have any computer related terminology that is not presented below, simply ask us about it in the comment section and we will add it, as well as explain to you personally what it really means!

-An Explanation of Common Computer Terms
+An Explanation of Common Computer Terms in Alphabetical Order

 A program that actively advertises to the computer user via pop ups, voices, and other means.
 Usually installed without user consent and most often is a piece of a larger malware installation.